Lattice Boltzmann simulations of two linear microswimmers using the immersed boundary method: Conclusions

 \section{Conclusions}

 We reported on LBM simulations of one and two bead-spring swimmers.
 As expected, for the single swimmer, we found that its velocity is sensitive to the dynamic viscosity of the fluid, $\mu$, and it shows a non-monotonous dependence on $\mu$ as shown in Fig.~\ref{fig: s1}.
-Our numerical results show a good quantitative agreement with the theoretical predictions based on both the Oseen (Ref. \cite{Pande2015, Pande2017}) or Rotne-Pragner (Ref. \cite{Ziegler2019, Ziegler2021}) tensor as shown in Fig. \ref{fig: s1}.

-Next, we analyzed the collective motion of two microswimmers in the case in which they are aligned or alongside.
+Our numerical results show a good quantitative agreement with the theoretical predictions based on both the Oseen (Ref. \cite{Pande2015, Pande2017}) or Rotne-Pragner (Ref. \cite{Ziegler2019, Ziegler2021}) tensor as shown in Fig. \ref{fig: s1}.\\ Next, we analyzed the collective motion of two microswimmers in the case in which they are aligned or alongside.
 In the case of aligned swimmers, we found that when the swimmers are close, the speedup due to hydrodynamic interactions of the leading swimmer is more significant than that of the trailing one hence leading to unstable clusters.
 At variance, for the case of alongside swimmers, we found that all the distances among their centers of mass are stationary so that swimmers can proceed together.
 In the case of alongside swimmers, we found that when swimmers are too close, they slow down, whereas they speed up at larger (yet finite) distances.
-Since when the separation distance diverges we expect no speed up, our results suggest the existence of an optimal length at which the speed up is maximized.

-Finally, we have commented on the mismatch of the velocity profile as obtained from the LBM simulations and the analytical calculations.
-Supported by some preliminary results, we argue that this is due to the finite relaxation time of the fluid velocity in the LBM as compared to the Stokes regime assumed in the analytical calculations.
+Since when the separation distance diverges we expect no speed up, our results suggest the existence of an optimal length at which the speed up is maximized.\\ Finally, we have commented on the mismatch of the velocity profile as obtained from the LBM simulations and the analytical calculations.
+Supported by some preliminary results, we argue that this is due to the finite relaxation time of the fluid velocity in the LBM as compared to the Stokes regime assumed in the analytical calculations.\\ While microswimmers such as squirmers or phoretic colloids experience only passive interactions~\cite{IshikawaSimmondsPedley2006}, shape-changing microswimmers as the three-bead swimmer are generally subject to both active and passive interactions~\cite{PooleyAlexanderYeomans2007, Ziegler2021}.
+Active interaction effects have been reported to become particularly important for smaller swimmer separations~\cite{PooleyAlexanderYeomans2007}, as studied in this work.
+Consequently, the interaction behavior presented here will generally differ from that of swimmers of fixed shape, e.g. squirmers.
+Still, our results might prove useful to understand better the interaction of shape-changing bacteria or algae cells, such as, for instance, Chlamydomonas reinhardtii.